 As U.S. citizen parent(s), you should report your child’s birth abroad as soon as possible to the U.S. Embassy to establish an official record of the child’s claim to U.S. citizenship at birth.
 The official record will be the Consular Report of Birth Abroad.
-Starting April 1, 2019, all appointments for Consular Reports of Birth Abroad (CRBA) applications at U.S. Embassy Kampala will be made through an email appointment scheduling system in order to provide better service to our clients.
+All appointments for Consular Reports of Birth Abroad (CRBA) applications at U.S. Embassy Kampala will be made through an email appointment scheduling system in order to provide better service to our clients.
 You are no longer able to schedule a CRBA appointment online.
-The new system will reduce the wait time and help families prepare for the citizenship appointment at the Embassy.
 Please follow the instruction below.

 CRBA Appointment Instructions